benjaminion/upgrading-ethereum-book/src/book.md

 #### Set up

 We have a few hoops to jump through to get things installed for the first time.
 The below works well for me on Linux, but I haven't tested extensive variations.
-Just use the commands prefixed with `>`, I've included some of the output so you can check whether things are on the right lines.
+Just use the commands prefixed with `>`.
+I've included some output so that you can check whether things are on the right lines.

 First, set up a Python virtual environment.